AndreaSainz/FinalProject/README.md

 ### Areas Where ChatGPT Was Used

 - **Docstring Generation**
-  ChatGPT was used to autogenerate consistent, professional docstrings for all files, classes, and functions.
+  ChatGPT was used to adjust docstrings for all files, classes, and functions to the style established.

 - **Debugging Help**
   Assisted in resolving tensor shape mismatches, data loader bugs, and training pipeline errors.